This is inspired by an article I originally wrote for Lawndale News when I worked for Jewel-Osco.

-- Eat breakfast.
-Breakfast helps set the tone for the day in regards to hunger level and getting important nutrients are on the menu.
-Enjoy foods that may not be invited to the party, such as whole grain toast or oatmeal paired with fruit, low fat dairy, and even a serving of vegetables.
-Stir some pumpkin into that oatmeal for a festive way to enjoy a veggie in the morning.
-These choices will help balance high fat treats on the party buffet.
+- Be ready for breakfast.
+Breakfast can help set the tone for the day and provide a good start to getting important nutrients/food groups you need.
+Enjoy foods that may not be served at the main meal, such as whole grain toast or oatmeal paired with fruit, low fat dairy, and even a serving of vegetables.
+Try stirring a little canned pumpkin into oatmeal for a festive way to enjoy a veggie in the morning, or perhaps acorn squash with a smidge of butter and brown sugar sounds like a festive way to get a veggie start your day.
+Your morning choices can help balance holiday treats that you’ll enjoy later.

-- Portion distortion.
-Make sure to choose sensible portions of seasonal foods that only appear this time of year, and take less of high fat extras like butter, sour cream, and gravy.
-A mere teaspoon of fat has 45 calories, so any higher fat food item will have more calories in a littler portion.
-Try salsa in place of gravy or sour cream on baked potatoes for a fat free zip, or make mashed potatoes with low sodium broth, herbs, and spices to add flavor without extra fat and calories.
+- Pay attention to portions.
+Keep that festive math going!
+A teaspoon of fat has about 45 calories, so higher fat foods have more calories in a littler portion.
+Try salsa on baked potatoes for a fat free and zesty topper.
+Make mashed potatoes with low sodium broth, herbs, and spices to add flavor without extra fat and calories.